Skip to content

 The Whitney inequalities

-The Whitney inequalities (1932) gives a relation between the edge connectivity $\lambda$, the vertex connectivity $\kappa$ and the smallest degree of the vertices $\delta$:
+The Whitney inequalities (1932) gives a relation between the edge connectivity $\lambda$, the vertex connectivity $\kappa$, and the minimum degree of any vertex in the graph $\delta$:

 $$\kappa \le \lambda \le \delta$$